rcsb/PDB_ligand_quality_composite_score/README.md

 (4) Description of "analyze_linear_github.R"\
 Read "PCA_PDB_references.csv", select 500 sample with fixed seed setting, draw lienar and non-linear (local polynomial) fitting curve with ggplot2.
+(5) Description of "non-LOI-blocklist.tsv"\
+The CCD ID list of ligand that are usually non-functional